 The Vietnamese restaurants of Kingsland Road, London

-I’ve never been to Vietnam, but Vietnamese food would have to be right up there in at least my top five of favourite things to eat.
+Vietnamese food would have to be right up there in at least our top five of favourite things to eat.

 In London’s inner-east, the city-end of Kingsland Road forms the border between the neighbourhoods of Hoxton and Bethnal Green.